AbhinavVarma02/Agentops-Evalbench-MCP/README.md

 ---

 Built as a portfolio project for AI Engineer, LLM Engineer, Applied AI, MLOps/LLMOps, AI Infrastructure, and Developer Tools roles.
-See [AgentOps_EvalBench_MCP_Project_Overview.md](AgentOps_EvalBench_MCP_Project_Overview.md) for the full project brief and [PROGRESS.md](PROGRESS.md) for the build log.